-These are a few of the ones listed.
 Most Business Insurance policies can be extended to cover sales at markets.

 Stall Site Fees

-Food Stalls & Drink Stalls
+Food and Drink Stalls

 All food products must be produced by the stallholder in Byron, Ballina, Lismore or Tweed shires.

-Fruit & Vegetables
+Fruit and Vegetables

 Buskers may perform at suitable locations in the market grounds for a period of no more than 20 minutes in each location.
 After 20 minutes you may move to another location.